 Life insurance, Life Income, Charitable Lead Trusts, Retained Life Estates, and Retirement Plan Gifts are also considered planned gifts.

 We are incredibly grateful for the support we receive from each and every donor at any level.
-As a small way of expressing our deep gratitude donors are recognized annually in the CU Today magazine at the following levels.
+As a small way of expressing our deep gratitude donors are recognized annually in The Chowanoka Magazine at the following levels.

 Lux Et Veritas Society - $500,000 or more during a donor's lifetime